SovereignCloudStack/standards/SCS-Spec.md

 Non-OpenStack services may be added to the catalog, but then must have a provider prefix

-TODO: Should we require that providers offer a per-project setting where only SCS-base, SCS-extended or full will be listed in service catalogue?
+TODO: Should we require that providers offer a per-project setting where only SCS-base, SCS-extended or full will be listed in service catalog?
 Making it easier for dev teams to ensure they don't introduce a dependency by mistake?

-### S3 object storage
+### S3 (object storage)

 must have https support